Topological defects in lattice models and affine Temperley-Lieb algebra: Proofs and rigors

 Because both $\mathsf{W}_{k,z}(n)$ and $\mathsf{S}_{0}(2)$ are cyclic, so is their fusion product; in particular one can write $\mathsf{W}_{k,z}(n) \times_{f}^{u/o} \mathsf{S}_{0}(2) = \atl{n+2}x$ with

-We also recall our diagram notation for the fusion product: the diagram at the bottom is the element of $\atl{n+2}$, the one on the top left corner is the element of $\mathsf{W}_{k,z}(n) $, and the one on the top right corner is the element of $\mathsf{S}_{0}(2)$.
-Note that closing together any of the through lines in the bottom diagram of $x$ will yield the zero element, because it will be able to pass through the tensor product.
+We also recall our diagram notation for the fusion product: the diagram at the top is the element of $\atl{n+2}$, the one on the bottom left corner is the element of $\mathsf{W}_{k,z}(n) $, and the one on the bottom right corner is the element of $\mathsf{S}_{0}(2)$.
+Note that closing together any of the through lines in the top diagram of $x$ will yield the zero element, because it will be able to pass through the tensor product.
 It follows that this fusion product is isomorphic to a standard module of the form $\mathsf{W}_{k,z'}(n+2)$ for some $z' $.
 Note also that because of the duality between the two types of fusion

 so we conclude that $z' = z$, and thus